joshua-holden/Cucamonga/README.md

 # MAC
 To set up the Storage Forace app on a Mac machine: Find the install_cucamonga_mac file inside of the storage_forage_app/cucamonga directory.
 The Node.js package is downloaded and installed using curl so no aditional package manager is needed.
+The app will launch at the end of the instllation script.

 ## Build For Android Instructions: